Ccode104/FYP-Project/README.md

 - Git

 ### 🚀 Quick Access (No Setup Required)
 **If you encounter any setup issues or prefer instant access, visit the deployed application at: [http://13.233.144.115/](http://13.233.144.115/).
 When you will click/copy the link, the browser will use https.
 Make sure to replace it with http to make it work.**

-The live deployment includes the full Edu Portal with pre-configured database and all features ready to demonstrate.
+The live deployment includes the full Unified Academic Portal with pre-configured database and all features ready to demonstrate.

+### 📹 Demo Video
+**Watch the complete system demonstration:** [Unified Academic Portal Demo Video](https://www.youtube.com/watch?v=q0UeBYeHDaw)

+The video showcases all major features including user authentication, course management, assignments, quizzes, proctoring, AI chatbot, and mobile app functionality.

 ### Backend Setup